IBM/SpectrumScaleAutomation/README.md

 ### Invokation and processing

     # launcher.sh operation file-sytem-name [second-argument]
-	operation:			is the storage service to be performed: backup, migrate, check, bulkrecall, test
+	operation:			is the storage service to be performed: backup, migrate, check, bulkrecall, reclaim, test
 	file-system-name: 	is the name of the file system which is in scope of the storage service
-	second-argument: 	is a second argument passed to the storage service script (optional) for backup: it can specify the fileset name when required for migrate: it can specify the policy file name for check: it can specify the component, such as -e for all checks for bulkrecall: this argument is not required
+	second-argument: 	is a second argument passed to the storage service script (optional) for backup: 	it can specify the fileset name when required for migrate: 	it can specify the policy file name for check: 		it can specify the component, such as -e for all checks for bulkrecall: this argument is not required for reclaim: 	it can specify the options for the reclaim command.

 The file system name can also be defined within the launcher.sh script.
 In this case the file system name does not have to be given with call.
 If the file system name is given with the call then it takes precedence over the define file system name within the scrip.
 The file system name must either be given with the call or it must be defined within launcher script-